colin-han/babel-preset-p2m-library/README.md

 transform pre-define variable on build time.
 When you use this function, please ensure that you had add `dotenv` as dependency of your project.

-You can add `.build.env` file in root folder of your project as following:
+You can add `.env` file in root folder of your project as following:

 ```bash
 # .build.env